AkilaJayani/Getting-and-Cleaning-Data-Course-Project/README.md

 This repo contains the following files

 * run_analysis.R - R script for performing the analysis
-* CodeBook.mb - code book that describes the variables, the data, and transformations that were performed to clean up the data
+* CodeBook.md - code book that describes the variables, the data, and transformations that were performed to clean up the data

 ## run_analysis.R
 R script that was used to transform the raw data to tidy data is given in this file.
 User needs to set two variables before running this code as follows,